 Got questions about gardening in Maine?

-If you are a gardener with questions about vegetables, fruit, flowers, lawns, woody/ornamental perennials, or landscape trees in Maine:
+If you are a gardener with questions about vegetables, fruit, flowers, lawns, woody/ornamental perennials, or landscape trees in Maine, you can:

-- Look through our FAQs by clicking on the links below.
+- Browse our FAQs for answers to common questions by using the links below.

-- Call, e-mail, or visit your local UMaine Extension county office.
+Need help submitting your question on the form?
+Call, e-mail, or visit your local UMaine Extension county office.
+Visit the Extension County office directory here.

-- Submit your questions using our online form.
-(If your garden is outside of Maine, get the best advice possible for your area by contacting your state’s Cooperative Extension.)
+If your garden is outside of Maine, get the best advice possible for your area by contacting your state’s Cooperative Extension.
 Answers to selected questions are posted below.

 - How long will fireblight remain in the soil?